 Well conceived Vision and Mission statements can attract and retain the right talent and customers.
 I say “conceived” and not “written” because the success of these are dependent on the passionate belief in them by the person(s) at the top – not simply the skillful artistry of the copy writer.

-A Mission Statement:
+Definition of Mission Statement:

 Most people regard a Mission Statement as the What (product or service) we do, Who (target audience), and How (method that differentiates it) of the company.
 They are just two or three sentences and articulates what the company is about.